-If you are bottle feeding and/or pumping, have enough bottles to get you through a whole night without washing.
+Have enough bottles to get you through a whole night without washing.
 Also having several pump kits to last you through the night will help you get more sleep.
 Store used bottles and pump kits in zip lock bags in the fridge until the morning, then you can wash them all together at once rather than using precious sleep time to wash during the night.